IndrajeetPatil/pairwiseComparisons/README.md

 It currently supports *post hoc* multiple pairwise comparisons tests for both between-subjects and within-subjects one-way analysis of variance designs.
-For both of these designs, parametric, non-parametric, and robust statistical tests are available.
+For both of these designs, parametric, non-parametric, robust, and Bayes Factor statistical tests are available.

 ## Installation